Integrating CKEditor 5 with Angular from CDN

 It is fired with the editor instance.

 Note that this method might be called multiple times.
 Apart from initialization, it is also called whenever the editor is restarted after a crash.
-Do not keep the reference to the editor instance internally, because it will change in case of restart.
-Instead, you should use watchdog.editor property.
+Do not keep the reference to the editor instance internally, because it will change in case of a restart.
+Instead, you should use the watchdog.editor property.

-# change
+change

 Fired when the content of the editor has changed.
 It corresponds with the editor.model.document#change:data event.